top of page

 • Works well with all age groups (including kids and babies)

-• Offers a contract before asking for a dime
+• Offers a contract before asking for a retainer

 • Has a clear process from inquiry to event